eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 - [WebAuthN] does not define an interface between the Authenticator and the Browser.
 - Attestations may be linkable (see also Topic A).
+- The information about the Relying Party is verified only at the client and not at the Authenticator itself.
+This may be a problem as in Article 5a 5 a vii [eIDAS 2.0] *European Digital Identity Wallets shall, in particular support common protocols and interfaces: ... for authenticating and identifying relying parties by implementing authentication mechanisms in accordance with Article 5b ...*.

 ## 5 Relation to Other Topics